10 home remedies for styes

 Tear-free baby wash or shampoo

-Cleanse the area with clean hands, a clean washcloth or a fresh cotton swab as needed.
+Gently scrub the area around the stye with a clean finger, a clean washcloth or a fresh cotton swab as needed.

 3. Pause your makeup routine